Sayanasabu123/sample123/README.md

 # sample123
-this is my first opas lab
+this is my first ops lab
 created a repo